 If you go to the ER because your child has ingested a particular medication or household product, bring the container of whatever was ingested.
-That will help the doctors understand what kind of treatment is required.
-If your child has swallowed an object, bring an example of that object, if possible.
+That will help the doctors understand what kind of treatment is needed.
+If your child swallowed an object, bring an example of that object, if possible.

 At any ER, except in the most serious emergencies, be prepared to wait.
-If you have time before you leave the emergency room, consider bringing something to do while you wait, such as a book, magazines, or bills to pay.
-You may also want to bring pen and paper to write down any questions you have for the doctor.
+If you have time before you go to the emergency room, consider bringing something to do while you wait, such as a book, magazines, or bills to pay.
+You also may want to bring pen and paper to write down any questions you have for the doctor.
 If your child is not too ill, bring things for him or her to do as well, such as crayons, books, toys, and comforting objects, like stuffed animals.

 If you think there's a chance that your child might have to be admitted to the hospital, you may want to grab a change of clothes and toothbrushes for you and your child.